GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **This year is our 40th Anniversary and we are planning many activities to celebrate.**

+**February 1**\
+Join us at the perinton Recreation Center on Turk Hill Road for a fun evening exploring simple folded paper book and simple letters!
+Our guild presenter will show the group assembled different formats of folded books including accordion, pocket and meander books.
+Have fun later using them for birthday cards, photo albums or a journal.
+Simple monoline letter instruction will be included in the evening's program.
+There is no limit to the imagination!

 Second Saturdays from 11 AM - 1 PM at the Perinton Community Center (1350 Turk Hill Road or Barnes & Noble; Field trips to the RIT Cary Library and other locations are just a few of our activities.
 Stay in touch!

 Tentative Schedule for Second Saturdays: at Perinton February 11, March 11 and April 8;\